cloudfoundry/uaa/README.md

 ## Inventory

-There are actually several projects here, the main `uaa` server application, a client library and some samples:
+There are actually several projects here, the main `uaa` server application and a client library:

 1. `uaa` a WAR project for easy deployment

 2. `server` a JAR project containing the implementation of UAA's REST API (including [SCIM](http://www.simplecloud.info/)) and UI

-3. `model` a JAR project used by both the client library and server
+3. `model` a JAR project used by the server

-4. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps

-5. `app` (sample) is a user application that uses both of the above
+4. `statsd` a Spring Boot App that reports statistics on a `uaa` running in the same tomcat server

+5. `metrics-data` a library used to help statsd emit metrics

 In CloudFoundry terms

 * `uaa` provides an authentication service plus authorized delegation for back-end services and apps (by issuing OAuth2 access tokens).

-* `api` is a service that provides resources that other applications may wish to access on behalf of the resource owner (the end user).

-* `app` is a webapp that needs single sign on and access to the `api` service on behalf of users.

 # Contributing to the UAA